Bushfires

 The fact is that, for thousands of years, the Australian landscape has burned naturally.

-As the catastrophic fires started up in Victoria, Walkabout Park was facing its own bushfire emergency.
+As catastrophic fires ignited in Victoria, Walkabout Wildlife Sanctuary was facing its own bushfire emergency.
 The 2009 Peats Ridge fire was moving in our direction and was only eventually contained 4.5 km from the park.
 We started preparing for a possible evacuation on the Saturday and ended up closing the park late-morning on the Sunday for the safety of our visitors and to devote all our time and resources to getting the park fire-ready.
 We took the difficult decision to start evacuating the captive animals that would not be too traumatised by the move – we just couldn’t take the chance of leaving the full evacuation to the last minute!
 Captive reptiles and small mammals were moved, and carry cases (and destinations) were prepared for the other captive animals in case we had to evacuate in the middle of the night.
 We were ready to put our defense plan into action for the free-ranging animals and did as much fire preparation as we could to save the park itself.
 Luckily the fire didn’t get to us, and it was an excellent practice run for when/if this happens again.

-The koala grasped a cyclist’s leg – an unexpected gesture in a wild koala, showing its desperation.
+These pictures, taken by a group of cyclists, show the desperate plight of a koala who himself escaped the flames, but whose wild bush home was destroyed in the bushfires in Victoria in February 2009.
+The koala grasped a cyclist’s leg, unexpected in a wild koala, showing its desperation.
 Realising it needed help, the cyclists offered it a drink from a water bottle, which it gratefully accepted.

 The pictures on this page are in general email circulation.
 If they are ‘yours’, please let us know so we can acknowledge them appropriately.